-18. Woody biomass use will be predominately limited to medium and high temperature end uses (i.e. >100C).
+18. Woody biomass use will be predominately limited to medium and high temperature end uses (i.e. >100C)

-Additional conditions for projects where the total energy related carbon emissions by fuel type of the Applicant entity, cumulated for all operating sites, is $> 1,000\ tCO{g}$ e per year
+Additional conditions for projects where the total energy related carbon emissions by fuel type of the Applicant entity, cumulated for all operating sites, is > 1,000 tCO2e per year

-- 19. The Applicant demonstrates the Project fits into a decarbonisation pathway, such as EECA's Energy Transition Accelerator programme: Energy transition accelerator | EECA. - 20.
+- 19. The Applicant demonstrates the Project fits into a decarbonisation pathway, such as EECA's Energy Transition Accelerator programme or a suitable equivalent. - 20.
 The Applicant provides evidence of the confidence in the ongoing and long term supply of renewable fuel required for the Project.